0TheSpy/SpyCryptor/README.md

 Supports x64 and x86 files

-Methods: manual map injection (if source is dll) or process hollowing (if source is exe).
+Methods: manual map injection (if source is dll) or process hollowing svchost.exe (if source is exe).

 Erases himself from Prefetch.
 Included timedatestamp cleaner.